portsoc/hangman-in-branches/README.md

 `index.html` also contains sections for the following:

-- Noose: The image/canvas of the hangman.
+- `#noose`: The image/canvas of the hangman.
 At the moment, it contains a placeholder image.
-- Instructions: It currently contains a row of dashes representing letters to be guessed.
+- `#instruct`: It currently contains a row of dashes representing letters to be guessed.
-- Feedback: Hints and messages to the player.
+- `#feedback`: Hints and messages to the player.
-- Keyboard: An on-screen keyboard.
+- `#keyboard`: An on-screen keyboard.

 Additionally, we have renamed `hangman.js` to `index.js` (a more conventional name) and linked it to `index.html`.